 You’ve likely heard more than a few radio advertisements in your lifetime.
 Whether you’re listening to your local radio station on your daily commute or tuning in to the news, radio ads regularly occupy space on the airwaves.

-Radio advertising for sales is standard for both local and national businesses.
-Companies use radio ads to reach listeners in their target market, usually depending on their location, listening habits, and other demographics.
+Radio advertisements for sales are standard for both local and national businesses.
+Companies use radio advertisements to reach listeners in their target market, usually depending on their location, listening habits, and other demographics.

 While many advertisers write off radio campaigns as a bygone advertising medium, doing so is a mistake.
-Radio remains a fantastic way to reach people in your target audience.
+Radio advertisements remain a fantastic way to reach people in your target audience.